I have had quite a few emails from the Nature Moms blog readers about doing an article on how to host a green birthday for kids.

 Well, I don’t know about you but my kids already have too many toys.
 A toy hay day is just not necessary and it sends a message of consumerism that that I just don’t like.
 Furthermore, many of the common gifts will be plastic toys are full of toxins and chemicals that have harmful effects on children and plastic breaks quite easily, then because they’re non-recyclable, they end up in landfills.

-So maybe you could request on your recycled invitations that guests bring your child a used book or a gently used toy from their own home.
+So, maybe you can encourage your guests to send funny birthday ecards rather than physical cards.
+Also, you could request on your recycled invitations that guests bring your child a used book or a gently used toy from their own home.
 Many parents would be appreciative of this.
 Or perhaps you could have guests bring a gift to donate to a worthy cause.
 For instance, I read about a woman that orchestrated a puppy-themed party for her child to benefit a local animal shelter.
 She made dog-bone shaped oatmeal cookies for snacks and In lieu of birthday gifts, guests brought donations, dog food, leashes, water bowls and toys for the abandoned animals.
 All the kids and especially the birthday boy LOVED it and the animal shelter brought puppies for the kids to play with.
 I also read about an Africa-themed party, where kids built a grass hut and collected donations for African children.
 These parties were fun and they taught the guests a valuable lesson about helping others instead of the usual birthday message of “help yourself.”